ShahidHussain75/islamicheck-custom-theme/README.md

-# IslamiCheck Theme Documentation
+# Custom Dokan Theme Documentation

-This is a child theme for the Astra WordPress theme, specifically customized for IslamiCheck.
+This is a child theme for the Astra WordPress theme, specifically customized for Dokan.
 The theme includes various custom functionalities for vendor management, registration, and WooCommerce integration for Dokan.

 ## Theme Structure

 ```
-astra-child-islamicheck/
+astra-child-dokan-custom/
 ├── functions.php          # Main theme functions
 ├── style.css             # Theme styling
 ├── screenshot.jpg        # Theme screenshot